wxsd-sales/webex-outbound-dialer/README.md

 <p align="center">
   <h2 align="center"> Webex Outbound Dialer</h2>

-Welcome to our WXSD DEMO Repo! <!-- Keep this here -->

   <p align="center">
     As of Q4 2021, it isn't possible to <i>natively</i> add a non-Webex registered SIP endpoint to a Webex Meeting ad-hoc.
 This proof of concept solves that issue!
     <br />